-The Ford-F150 has been the best-selling pickup truck in the U.S. for over 40 years.
-If you already own an F-150 or are considering buying one, you might be wondering how much F-150 car insurance is.
-The average cost of car insurance in the U.S. is $1,674 per year for full coverage, but that amount varies based on the year, make and model of your vehicle, as well as other factors like the amount of coverage you purchase and your driving record.
-Bankrate analyzed average rates for the Ford F-150 to help you understand what a competitive price might look like.
+The Ford F-150 has been the best-selling pickup truck in the U.S. for over 40 years.
+If you already own an F-150 or are considering buying one, you might wonder how much Ford F-150 insurance costs.
+The average cost of car insurance in the U.S. is $2,542 for full coverage and $740 for minimum coverage, but F-150s may be cheaper to insure.
+However, rates will vary depending on your vehicle's year, as well as other factors like the amount of coverage you purchase and your driving record.
+Bankrate analyzed the average cost of insurance for the Ford F-150 to help you understand what a competitive price might look like.

 How much does it cost to insure a Ford F-150?

-- Price of parts: Ford has some of the least costly vehicle parts, which makes the vehicles generally cheap to fix.
-As a result, insurance companies would have to pay less to repair the vehicles, which could result in lower insurance premiums.
+- Price of parts: Ford has some of the least costly vehicle parts, which makes the F-150 generally cheap to fix.
+As a result, insurance companies would have to pay less to repair the vehicles, which might result in lower insurance premiums.

 Car insurance for a Ford F-150